mi-da/Decentralized-Learning-Service-Assembly/README.md

 4. The main class to run the experiments is "peersim.Simulator"

 ### Configuration Parameters
-The file configs/mida-assembly-config.txt contains the configurations parameter for the simulation.
+The file configs/mida-assembly-config.txt contains the configuration parameters for the simulation.
 The main parameters are:
 - NETWORK_SIZE: The number of services to assemble (note that for the provided local quality functions the system starts saturating aroung 1000 nodes)
 - TYPES: Number of types of services
 - M: learning window of the proposed algorithm